 SYNOP Code Form

-The SYNOP described below is generated automatically each hour and displayed on our Weatherwall.
-It closely conforms to the latest international standards defined by WMO and supplemented by regional requirements (Asia) and national practices (Australia).
-We have made some minor variations to the code form that reflect our unique situation and requirements.
+The code form described below is automatically generated and displayed with the latest observation on the hour.
+It conforms to international standards defined by WMO and supplemented by regional requirements (Asia) and national practices (Australia).
+Where changes are made to suit local practices these are described in the table below.

 YYGGiW date of the observation UTC (YY)